sorabh/eligibleapi_client/readme.md

 serviceClient.py : In this file we have class serviceClient which have function get_request.This function do a get request and extract the json data. and return a object of class serviceListResponse with arg json data.

-serviceListResponse.py : this class cantain all the functions which we want to do with data.
+serviceListResponse.py : this class cantain all the functions which we want to do with data .